Trump Congratulates Erdogan on Referendum That Gave Him Vast New Powers

-On Sunday a referendum that experts say wild solidify Turkish president Recep Tayyip Erdoğan authoritarian rule passed by a vote of 51.2 percent to 48.8 percent.
+On Sunday, a referendum that experts say will solidify Turkish president Recep Tayyip Erdogan’s authoritarian rule passed by a vote of 51.2 percent to 48.8 percent.
 The populist leader has been accused of using last summer’s attempted military coup to suppress human rights and crack down on political opponents.
-The validity of the vote – which will do away with Turkey’s parliament and could allow Erdoğan to stay in power through 2029 – was challenged by the opposition party and international election observers.
+The validity of the vote — which will do away with Turkey’s parliament and could allow Erdogan to stay in power through 2029 — was challenged by the opposition party and international election observers.

 The State Department was far less enthusiastic about the outcome of the referendum.
 In a statement issued earlier on Monday, the department noted that in their preliminary assessment, international observers raised concerns about “irregularities on voting day and an uneven playing field” during the campaign.